koyacolab/KERNEL/README.md

 2. Feature extraction: implemeted PCA only (for pipeline fast test), but because the crop growth process is divided into critical periods, the selection of specific basis function can be more suitable: 1.
 Piecewise Aggregate Approximation, 2.
 Adaptive Piecewise Constant, 3.
 Discrete Wavelet (Haar‐Wavelets)

 3. TODO: SHAP for features importance; training experiments; final submission.

+opinion: Predicting crop yield is an extremely complex task.
+Numerous factors influence yield, such as weather, soil conditions, agricultural practices, and even the presence of bees on the field.
+In my opinion, relying solely on classical machine learning methods might not be sufficient for this task.
+Agrometeorological modeling can be a valuable ally in crop yield prediction.
+Agricultural modeling allows the integration of various factors affecting yield—weather, soil conditions, agricultural practices—into more robust predictors of bioproductivity for forecasting the final harvest.